ucb-bar/hammer/hammer/technology/sky130/README.md

 The Skywater 130nm PDK files are located in a repo called [skywater-pdk](https://github.com/google/skywater-pdk/).
 A tool called [Open-PDKs (open_pdks)](https://github.com/RTimothyEdwards/open_pdks/) was developed to generate all the files typically found in a PDK.
 Open-PDKs uses the contents in `skywater-pdk`, and outputs files to a directory called `sky130A`.

+This will take around 40-50GB of disk space as of September 2024.

 ### PDK Install

 ```shell